jvidalorozco/privacity-policy/README.md

 ## Contact

-If you have any questions about this Privacy Policy, please contact us at [contact email].
+If you have any questions about this Privacy Policy, please contact us at celestemotivation@gmail.com.

 Last updated: 20 April 2024